 - Tradespeople who will be using their products

 - Coffee shops that buy caps for drinks so people don’t burn themselves (it’s an ancillary use for a FastCap that he decided to market to restaurants with To-Go cups)

 As you can guess, each market segment would have characteristics that make them different, and you wouldn’t want to market to them all the same.
 You’d use market segmentation research to identify what those key characteristics are and create a user persona for each.

-Pricing research is the term for researching competitive products to establish what a fair price is.
+The term pricing research is refers to establishing a fair price.
 Pricing research should be done before you open a business or launch a new product because it can impact whether the business is worth starting.

 To understand the benefits of pricing research I should discuss pricing strategies first.
 Businesses normally use either the value-added method or the cost of doing business.